USS Willmarth: Philippines campaign

 Willmarth and the convoy remained underway throughout the evening, maneuvering on various courses and speeds in Leyte Gulf until the first rays of sunlight streaked the eastern skies.
 After going to general quarters at 04:58, the destroyer escort remained at battle stations throughout the day.
 Less than an hour after her crew first closed up at action stations, two "Jills" attacked the convoy from the westward.
 Willmarth immediately opened fire with her 3 in and 1.1 in batteries.
 As one "Jill" roared across the stern of the convoy, it was caught by gunfire from Willmarth and other ships of the convoy and crashed in flames far astern.

 While maneuvering and making smoke to mask the convoy, the destroyer escort spotted a floating mine which she sank with gunfire.
 Soon thereafter, another "Jill" passed through the area and drew fire from Willmarth.
-Unfortunately, the shells were not observed to hit; and the plane escaped.
+The shells were not observed to hit; and the plane escaped.

 The convoy anchored in the fueling area at 11:52, three hours after the last attack.
 Willmarth and the other escorts screened the convoy and provided an anti-submarine screen patrol around the valuable auxiliaries.
 Later that afternoon, Willmarth repulsed an attack made by a lone plane which came out of the sun in a glide-bombing attack at 14:20.
 The destroyer escort's gunfire damaged the plane and caused it to spin into the water about five miles (8 km) away.